-Donated services, goods and facilities are recorded as revenue and support and expenses at their fair value when received and have been presented on the consolidated statement of activities and change in net assets as contributions without donor restrictions and expensed in the appropriate functional expense category.
-For the year ended June 30, 2019, JSSA recognized \$104,077 worth of donations for services rendered.
+Donated services, goods and facilities are recorded as revenue and support and expenses at their fair value when received and have been presented on the consolidated statements of activities and change in net assets as contributions without donor restrictions and expensed in the appropriate functional expense category.
+For the years ended June 30, 2020 and 2019, JSSA recognized \$226,553 and \$104,077, respectively, worth of donations for services rendered.
 These donated services required specialized skills which would typically need to be purchased if not donated.

-A substantial number of volunteers have donated their time to support JSSA's program services and fundraising campaigns during the year; however, no amounts have been recognized on the accompanying consolidated statement of activities and change in net assets for this time, as it does not create or enhance financial assets or require specialized skills.
+A substantial number of volunteers have donated their time to support JSSA's program services and fundraising campaigns during the year; however, no amounts have been recognized on the accompanying consolidated statements of activities and change in net assets for this time, as it does not create or enhance financial assets or require specialized skills.

 Materials and other assets received as donations are recorded and reflected on the accompanying consolidated financial statements at their fair values at the date of receipt.
-There were no such donations received for the year ended June 30, 2019.
+There were no such donations received for the years ended June 30, 2020 and 2019.